Junk Science in the Marketplace

 "A special composition of natural minerals (nono-crystals)" is claimed to "create an harmonizing and ordering paramagnetic resonance field that enables the water to restructure its molecules."
 The vendor claims that the resulting "re-vitalised" water reduces scaling, increases plant growth, assists detoxification, stabilized the immune system, and restores "harmony and energy levels".
 Of course, consumers must take this on pure faith, since no evidence for any of these benefits is given.
 Suckers only for this one!

-If drinking or bathing in swamp water is for you, then the products from this outfit might have some appeal.
-Humic substances are the products of partial decomposition of plant material in anoxic conditions such as exist in soils, peat bogs and swamps.
+If drinking or bathing in swamp water is for you, then any number of nostrums based on humic acid or related substances might have some appeal.
+Humic substances (Wikipedia, NorthEastern U. Humic Research Group) are the products of partial decomposition of plant material in anoxic conditions such as exist in soils, peat bogs and swamps.
 They are complex polymeric substances of indefinite composition which are often classified as humic or fulvic acids, depending on their solubility properties.
-Humic substances are the principle organic fraction of soils, and they are able to bind a very large variety of inorganic ions (including heavy metals), as well as taking up non-water soluble organic substances.
+Humic substances are the principal organic fraction of soils, and they are able to bind a very large variety of inorganic ions (including heavy metals), as well as taking up non-water soluble organic substances.
 But leave it to the health-quackery industry to flog these substances to credulous consumers:

 Among their other ridiculous claims, we are told that